erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **MELI**

-This payments company runs like water through South America.
+This e-commerce and payments company runs like water through South America.
 I was overweight at the beginning of the year, so I used it as a source of funds for living expenses.
 I'm wishing I kept more MercadoLibre shares, but have conviction to keep what I have and add on any big dips.